base2Services/aws-lambda-http-check/README.md

 `HEADERS` - list of headers to send to target server, defaults to empty list.
 Headers should be specified in

+`COMPRESSED` - Request a compressed response using gzip un decompresses the response to text

 `REPORT_RESPONSE_BODY` - set to 1 if you wish to report on response body, 0 otherwise, 0 otherwise, defaults to 0